21 Panel data

 Figure 21.1 provides a look at the proportion of sales attributed to the largest customer.
 Note that there are some cases where the largest customer appears to account for more than 100% of sales; many of these appear to be data-entry errors.
 But there are hundreds of firm-years with revenue from just one customer.

 There is also an interesting jump at 10% of sales.
-While this is likely driven by the 10% cut-off driving mandatory disclosure, it is interesting to note that many firms disclose significant customer information even when the largest customer is below 10% of sales, as seen in Figure 21.1.
+While this is likely driven by the 10% cut-off for mandatory disclosure, interestingly many firms disclose significant customer information even when the largest customer is below 10% of sales, as seen in Figure 21.1.

 biggest_customers |>